 In the literature it was found that the iron electrode was more effective than aluminum (2, 13).
 On the other hand, Rupesh et al. said that oil removal efficiency was 90% at 4.72 pH within 30 min treatment time for 50 mg/l concentration of oil and 94.44% of oil removed in 30 min at 4 mg/l of salinity using Aluminum electrode (4).
 In the second place, Fouad treated oil-water emulsions ,In his work the initial O&G concentrations investigated were 200, 300 and 400 ppm, pH values used were 3, 5, 7, 9 and 11(11).
 Maha et al., treated oil tanning effluent and proved that iron (Fe) and aluminum (Al) electrodes were considered as sacrificial electrodes in different combinations.
-They found that under best operating conditions such as 20 mA/ cm^2 current density, 5% effluent concentration, 1.0 g/l NaCl concentration and Fe/Fe electrodes, % COD removal, energy consumption and operating cost were 89.65%, 1.279 kW h/m3 and 6.28 US \$/m3 ,respectively (15) .
+They found that under best operating conditions such as 20 mA/cm^2 current density, 5% effluent concentration, 1.0 g/l NaCl concentration and Fe/Fe electrodes, % COD removal, energy consumption and operating cost were 89.65%, 1.279 kW h/m3 and 6.28 US \$/m3 ,respectively (15) .
+Bensadok et al., (2011) focused on study the effect of NaCl concentration between 0.5 and 2.0 g/L on the removal efficiency and they proved that the greatest removal efficiency was obtained with the use of both cathode and anode made of aluminum (Al-Al system) (12).

 This paper is primarily aimed at development the technology of O&G removal by electrocoagulation.
-In the present study, the effect of numerous operating conditions such as initial COD concentration, current intensity, and contact time on the removal efficiency of COD have explored and discussed to identify the optimum operational conditions and low cost.
+In the present study, the effect of numerous operating conditions such as electrode material (iron or aluminum),initial COD concentration, current intensity, NaCl concentration, and contact time on the removal efficiency of COD have explored and discussed to identify the optimum operational conditions and low cost.